 - a.
 Before setting the interpolation segment, the user should first set other data such as center point, finish point... for each segment. - b.
 The maximum speed for the continuous interpolation is 2MHz. - c.
-The following interpolation segment must be loaded before the previous interpolation segment is finished. - d.
-The segment driving time should be longer than the time for error checking and the command setting of next segment during the interpolation. - e.
-It is impossible to operate 2-axis and 3-axis continuous interpolations at the same time. - f.
-It is not allowed to change the axis assignment during the process of continuous interpolation. - g.
+The segment driving time should be longer than the time for error checking and the command & data setting of next segment.
+When the current interpolation driving stops during setting the next segment data, D9 (CNEXT) bit of RRO0 register becomes 0.
+However, drive command of the next segment is written, interpolation driving stops and continuous interpolation starts again. - d.
 In continuous interpolation, if one of 2/3 axes is 0, interpolation is performed correctly, otherwise, 0 cannot be set to the finish point of all axes in 2/3 axes linear interpolation, or to the center point of both axes in circular interpolation, any axis cannot set the data that drive pulse is not output.
-If suchlike data it set, interpolation cannot be performed correctly.
+If suchlike data it set, interpolation cannot be performed correctly. - e.
+In continuous interpolation including circular interpolation, short axis value of finish point of circular interpolation may be deviated ±1LSB from a true value.
+To avoid to accumulate error of each segment, check finish point of each circular interpolation before setting each value of continuous interpolation. - f.
+It is impossible to operate 2-axis and 3-axis continuous interpolations at the same time. - g.
+It is not allowed to change the axis assignment during the process of continuous interpolation.